The performance against key NHS targets varies depending on the type of treatment and location in the UK (yes, there is a postcode lottery).

 There are the three main NHS targets related to physical health.
 They are sometimes called ‘Key Performance Indicators’ (or KPIs).
-They are:
+Latest data is shown below.

-This is current performance data mainly from the House of Commons library (July 2024).
+This curret performance data mainly from the House of Commons library (July 2024).

 Extended wait times have a significant correlation with poor patient outcomes, more errors, diminished patient satisfaction.
 This not only affects the patient’s health but also leads to increased healthcare (and economic costs in the long-term).